wp-plugins/folder-slider/readme.txt

 * Play/Pause Button (playcontrol): true or false
 * Start Slider Automatically (autostart): true or false
 * Pager (pager): true or false
-* CSS/Show box with shadow (shadow): global option to enable/disable the box around the slider
+* CSS/Show box with shadow (shadow): true or false.
+Show the box around the slider

 Default slider width is 100% unless the attribute width is set to a non-zero value.
 The height is calculate for each picture (to keep ratio) unless the attribute height is set to a non-zero value.